-So we took that BTS to the river where we expected to take a boat across to see the Grand Palace.
-Sadly, this was when we got hoodwinked by a friendly local who informed us that the Palace was closed for a holiday—it wasn’t.
+We took that BTS to the river where we expected to take a boat across to see the Grand Palace.
+Sadly, this was the time when we got hoodwinked by a “friendly local” who informed us that the Palace was closed for a holiday—spoiler: it wasn’t.
 (Remember when I told you about this con earlier?
 Come on, pay attention!)

 Over the next few days, we visited the Emerald Buddha which was nice and greenish, but no big deal if you’ve seen some of the other Buddhist temples.
-The crazy-huge Wat Pho, (or Reclining Buddha) is a “must-see.”
+The crazy-huge Wat Pho (or Reclining Buddha), however, is definitely a “must-see.”

-After a few days of visiting Buddhist temples, we realized that most of them pretty much look the same.
-Typically, inside a very serene walled grounds, there’s a lot of topiary work and spired roofs that look like they were designed by someone hopped up on “the opium.”
+After a few days of visiting Buddhist temples, we realized that most of them pretty much look the same—inside some very serene walled grounds, there’s typically a lot of topiary work and spired roofs that look like they were designed by someone hopped up on “the opium.”

 Inside each temple, you’ll find a Buddha of some sort, frequently a gold one, just sort of chilling out in repose.
-Maybe with one hand extended.
-Maybe one sitting cross-legged.
-But always very peaceful and relaxing.
-In other words, the polar opposite of most Catholic churches.
+Maybe with one hand extended, maybe one sitting cross-legged, but always very peaceful and relaxing.
+In other words, the polar opposite of the demonic torture scenes you’ll find depicted in most Catholic churches.

 Wait, how did I not know there were hookers..?!

-Our hotel was located in the Sukhumvit area of Bangkok which is near a lot of shopping malls, but sadly nowhere near any of the sights most tourists would want to see (that stuff is all over by the Chao Phraya River, fyi).
-Still, this area is supposedly popular with tourists for some reason.
+Our hotel was located in the Sukhumvit area of Bangkok which is near a lot of shopping malls, but sadly nowhere near any of the sights most tourists would want to see (that stuff is all over by the Chao Phraya River).

-Apparently, that reason is prostitutes.
-We were told that the area was crawling with ladies of the evening, but we only accidentally found them when we took a cab to dinner one night.
+Apparently, the reason for the area’s popularity is prostitutes.
+We eventually learned that Sukhumvit was crawling with ladies of the evening, but we only stumbled upon them while walking home from dinner one night.

-After dinner, we avoided taking a cab by walking back to our hotel on foot—it only took 10 minutes.
-On the way home, we took a detour into an alleyway between two major roads.
-The alley was blocked to traffic but aglow with neon lights and signs.
+The restaurant was only 300 yards from our hotel, yet the cab ride there took—without exaggeration—forty-five f#$%&ing minutes!
+After dinner, we walked back to our hotel in just 10 minutes.
+On the way, we took a detour through an alleyway that was blocked to traffic but choked with people and aglow with lighted neon signs.

 Both sides of the alley were lined with drinking establishments and youngish girls who looked like a street team for Axe Body Wash.
-Each bar had a theme, and girls dressed dressed in appropriate (yet highly inappropriate) outfits.
+Each bar had its own theme and staged girls outside dressed in complementary—yet highly inappropriate—outfits for girls that young.

-Walking hand-in-hand with my wife, the “ladies” avoided us like we had the Bird Flu, but if you were an unattractive white male with a big gut and sexual inadequacy issues, this was the place for you!
+Walking hand-in-hand with my wife, the ladies avoided us like we had the Bird Flu, but if you were an unattractive, white male with a beer gut and sexual inadequacy issues, the Sukhumvit just might be nirvana.